Juan García Postigo: Mister Spain 2006

-While García was working at his brother's bar in Torremolinos, one of his friends dared him to enter the Mister Málaga 2006 competition, a precursory contest that chooses the Málagan representative to the Mister Spain pageant.
+While García was working at his brother's bar in Torremolinos, one of his friends dared him to enter the Mister Málaga 2006 competition, a precursory contest that chooses the Málagan representative to the Mister Spain competition.
 He disclosed in later interviews that the decision to compete at Mister Málaga and then Mister Spain 2006 was "just for fun... to have a good time," and that he did not expect to win both competitions.

 Mister World 2007

 After winning the Míster España title, García represented Spain at the Mister World 2007 competition in Sanya, Hainan, China.

 During the preliminaries, García and the other Mister World delegates competed in a number of events, including the sports and extreme challenge competitions where they had to hike and climb a mountain on Hainan island, as well as practice kung fu and tai chi.
 For the talent competition, García, a licensed sommelier, opted to demonstrate the wine decantation process.

-On March 31, 2007 at the finals held in Sanya City, China, García was declared Mister World 2007, besting 57 other contestants.
+On 31 March 2007, at the finals held in Sanya City, China, García was declared Mister World 2007, besting 57 other contestants.

-García reigned until March 27, 2010, and then passed on his title to Mister World 2010 Kamal Ibrahim of Ireland.
+García reigned until 27 March 2010, his title passing to Mister World 2010 Kamal Ibrahim of Ireland.
 García is the first and only Spanish Mister World winner, thus far.

 As a former Mister World, García was a judge at the Mister World 2012 competition held in Kent, England.